 No, at this time we only launch balloons at locations within Wyoming.

 If the payload complies with FAA regulations, then the quick answer is no. However, as a courtesy we have started informing the FAA any time we plan to launch relatively close to an airport (within ~5 miles or so).
-This is done by filing what is called a Notice to Airmen (NOTAM) ahead of time, which basically lets any pilots flying into or out of that airport know that you will be launching a balloon close by at a certain time.
-Again, not required, but a good idea when launching near an airport!
+This is done by submitting a Notice to Airmen (NOTAM) ahead of time, which basically lets any pilots flying into or out of that airport know about the time and location of the balloon launch.
+Again, it’s not required, but it’s a good idea when launching near an airport!

 Absolutely!
 The most common weather-related reasons for postponing or canceling a launch are high winds and heavy precipitation (usually snow).
 In Wyoming, wind is most often the culprit.
-Winds over 15 mph can make filling a balloon very challenging, and winds over 25 mph can make launching the balloon nearly impossible (and potentially dangerous).
+Winds over 15 mph can make inflating a balloon outside very challenging.
+Winds over 25 mph can make launching the balloon nearly impossible (and potentially dangerous).
 We make postponement decisions on a case-by-case basis, but a forecast calling for high winds at the launch site or a significant amount of precipitation in the area will usually do the trick.
 Other non-weather-related factors can also have an impact on balloon launch postponements (see next question).

 Many things can go wrong before a launch that could force a postponement (e.g., problems with the GPS devices, a faulty balloon that bursts prior to launch, trouble getting helium, etc.).
-However, the most common non-weather-related factor that can impact a balloon launch is the projected landing location.
+However, the most common non-weather-related factor that can impact a balloon launch is the predicted flight path and landing location.

 Technically, the answer to all three of these questions is yes.
 However, we don’t launch near thunderstorms primarily because of the lightning hazard (both to the payload as well as to ourselves).
 We have not yet launched at night, although we have done one launch shortly before sunset.
 We have also done one launch shortly before sunrise.
 None of these are prohibited as long as your payload is exempt.

 This actually happens quite often, especially when we launch in the eastern half of the state.
-If a payload lands on private property, we will try as hard as we can to get in touch with the land owner.
-Sometimes this is quick and easy while other times it takes a lot longer (sometimes days or weeks).
+If a payload lands on private property, we will try as hard as we can to get in contact with the land owner.
+Most of the time this is quick and easy.
+Rarely, it can take a lot longer (perhaps days or weeks).
 The vast majority of the time, we do eventually find the land owner and one of the following happens: (1) the owner grants us permission to drive or walk onto their land to retrieve the payload, or (2) the owner retrieves the payload and brings it to us.
-In rare cases, it isn’t clear who owns the land (if anyone does at all) or how we would go about contacting them.
+In rare cases, it isn’t clear who owns the land (if anyone does at all) or how we would even go about contacting them.
 Those “gray area” situations require a lot more thought and consideration about what our options are, and we approach these on a case-by-case basis.